philnewm/ansible-articles/blog/docs/getting_started_devto.md

 Line 6: Same goes for the `converge.yml` playbook
 Line 7: Same goes for the `verify.yml` playbook

-Running `molecule ceate` and `molecule list` when it's done should now display a vagrant instance.
+Running `molecule create` and `molecule list` when it's done should now display a vagrant instance.

 ### Access Vagrant Instance